couchbase-partners/test-drive-couchbase/4 - Full Text Search.md

 # Lab 4 - Full Text Search

 This is the fourth lab for the Couchbase Test Drive.
-You need to have completed at least the [first lab (Couchbase basics)](1couchbasebasics.md) before starting this lab.
-The [second lab (Key/Value Document Storage)](2keyvaluedocumentstorage.md) and the [third lab (N1QL)](3queryingwithn1ql.md) are optional, but recommended.
+This is the second lab for the Couchbase Test Drive.
+You need to have completed [Lab 1 - Logging into Couchbase](1%20-%20Logging%20into%20Couchbase.md) before starting this lab.

 ## Objective